QuantGen/symDMatrix/README.md

      - Replacement: function to update content of the matrix
      - Add chunk:   function to add one chunk
-     - load2:       a method for loading the object and oppening connecctions (currently load() works provided that you are working on the folder that contains the data).
-                     A template for load2() method can be obtained from BGData
-     - chol:        A recursive method to compute a choleky decomposition
+     - chol:        A recursive method to compute a cholesky decomposition
      - updateChol:  A method for updating a cholesky when a chunk is added
      - Parallel: modify some mehtods (getG, as.symDMatrix) to run in parallel